-The use of blockchain in seafood value chains ensures better traceability from sea to plate in a secure and tamper proof way and is gathering a lot of interest recently.
-The development and implementation of blockchain technologies is inevitable and may bring many advantages to markets and actors of the seafood value chain, but there are also many challenges to its implementation.
+The use of blockchain in seafood value chains ensures better traceability from sea to plate in a secure and tamper-proof way and has been gathering a lot of interest recently.
+The development and implementation of blockchain technologies are inevitable and may bring many advantages to markets and actors of the seafood value chain, but there are also many challenges to its implementation.

-The major barriers to implementing blockchain in fisheries and aquaculture include the cost of implementation, the difficulty of implementing this technology in large supply chains, the concerns regarding the complexity and amount of information needed, issues around confidentiality and trust by actors in the value chain, and even the lack of interest and buy-in by some actors of the seafood value chain and by the public/consumers.
+From the literature review, it can be seen that the major barriers to implementing blockchain in fisheries and aquaculture include the cost of implementation, the difficulty of implementing this technology in large supply chains, the concerns regarding the complexity and amount of information needed, issues around confidentiality and trust by actors in the value chain, and even the lack of interest and buy-in by some actors of the seafood value chain and by the public/consumers.

-Although there are a lot of challenges to the implementation of this traceability technology, there are also many incentives to the implementation of blockchain in fisheries and aquaculture.
-These incentives include enhancing traceability and improving efficiency, being able to identify the origin/source of seafood products, increasing value chain actors and consumers trust, acceptance and confidence in products, providing the ability to demonstrate compliance with certification and labeling schemes, rules and regulations and sustainable fishing, allowing for real-time access to information, putting the fishery/aquaculture production in a better position to apply for certification and labeling, improving food safety, combating IUU fishing and improving marketing opportunities.
+Although there are many challenges to the implementation of blockchain traceability, there are also many incentives for the implementation of this technology in fisheries and aquaculture.
+From the review of the literature it was possible to identify that the incentives include enhancing traceability and improving efficiency, being able to identify the origin/source of seafood products, increasing value chain actors and consumers' trust, acceptance and confidence in products, providing the ability to demonstrate compliance with certification and labelling schemes, rules and regulations and sustainable fishing, allowing for real-time access to information, putting the fishery/aquaculture production in a better position to apply for certification and labelling, improving food safety, combating IUU fishing and improving marketing opportunities.
+The experts consulted mostly agreed with the incentives and challenges of blockchain seafood traceability found in the review of the literature.

 Some examples of implementation and using blockchain technology demonstrate that it can be implemented both in the fisheries (small- and large-scale) and aquaculture sectors, but also attest to the complexity of implementing such traceability technology in these sectors.
-Examples also demonstrate that there is not a one-model-fits-all blockchain technology, and different types of technologies should be chosen and adapted, using different platforms and forms of data collection adjusted to the level of traceability aimed to achieve in different fisheries and aquaculture value chains.
+Examples also demonstrate that there is not a one-model-fits-all blockchain technology and different types of technologies should be chosen and adapted, using different platforms and forms of data collection adjusted to the level of traceability aimed to achieve in different fisheries and aquaculture value chains.